TeachBooks/TeachBooks-Fetch/MANUAL.md

 :::
 ```

-Before fetching the placeholder of the `click-to-fetch` directive will be:
+The placeholder of the `click-to-fetch` directive will be:

 :::{click-to-fetch} {numref}`sticky_basic`
 :::